Resources for Peer Assisted Learning (PAL) Programs

 Join the conversation with other peer administrators through the email listservs, listen to the podcast, and download the manual used at UMN to train PAL student leaders.

-The basic training manual used with PAL Facilitators.
-Feel free to use and adapt for use at your campus.
+PAL Training Handbook The basic training manual used with PAL Facilitators.
 It incorporates best practices from Supplemental Instruction, Emerging Scholars Program, and Peer Led-Team Learning.

-LRNASST is a broad-based email discussion group for professionals involved with learning assistance including peer learning programs.
+Email Listserv for LRNASST LRNASST is a broad-based email discussion group for learning assistance professionals including peer learning programs.

 Professional Standards for Peer Learning Programs